 Miramar residents who bring a car must purchase a University Resident parking permit thru the University Police Department (UPD).
-The Resident Permit allows the student to park in designated Resident only or in combined Resident/General parking lots.
-The permit does not give access to park in General Parking lots.
+The Resident Permit allows the student to park in designated Resident Only or in combined Resident/General Parking lots.
+The permit does not give access to General Parking lots.
 Miramar residents may not purchase a Parking Garage permit, but may pay by the hour to park in the garage.

 Momentum Village residents will be issued a free permit that is only valid within the Momentum Village gates.
-Momentum Village residents are strongly encouraged to take Bus Route 60 or 63 to the Island Campus to save time and money.
-Momentum Village residents wishing to park on the Island Campus must purchase a General Permit, Garage Permit, or pay for hourly parking in the garage (this is a great option if you don't plan to drive to the Island very often).
+Momentum Village residents are strongly encouraged to take Bus Route 60, 37, or 93 to the Island Campus to save time and money.
+Momentum Village residents wishing to park on the Island Campus must purchase a General Permit, Parking Garage Permit, or pay for hourly parking in the garage (this is a great option if you don't plan to drive to the Island very often).

-More information may be found on the UPD parking website.
+More parking information may be found on the UPD parking website.

 Students can utilize the regional bus system to get around town for free through a partnership with the Corpus Christi Regional Transportation Authority.
 When getting on a bus, students simply show the bus driver their Sanddollar$ ID card.

 There are 4 routes that come to campus: 5, 37, 60, and 93.

 Route 60 transports riders between the Island and Momentum campuses Mon-Thu from 7:30am to 7:30pm and Fri 7:30am to 6:00pm.
 It only operates during the Fall and Spring semesters.
-During the summer, riders can take route 63 or 37 between the Island and Momentum campuses.
+During the summer, riders can take route 37 between the Island and Momentum campuses.

 All CCRTA buses have free Wi-Fi on-board.

 Riders can plan a trip on public transportation using the TransLoc Rider app.
 Type in the beginning and ending points.
 Enter in your destination and TransLoc will provide ride by ride instructions to get to any destination.
 TransLoc also provides GPS locations for each bus, so you know where a bus is at any time.